menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Lonsdale is generally considered to be a blue-collar town.
-60.27% of the Lonsdale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Lonsdale, you'll notice that it is more blue-collar than most other communities in America.
+60.27% of Lonsdale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lonsdale is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Lonsdale who work in healthcare suport services (9.59%), sales jobs (6.85%), and maintenance occupations (6.85%).

 Setting & Lifestyle

-Lonsdale is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Lonsdale is a great place for families with children to consider.
+First of all, many other families with children live here, making Lonsdale a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Lonsdale has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Lonsdale’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lonsdale has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lonsdale a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.